William W. Hogan

 Pierre Pinson received the M.Sc. degree in Applied Mathematics from the National Institute for Applied Sciences (INSA Toulouse, France) and the Ph.D. degree in Energetics from École des Mines de Paris (France).
 He is a Professor at the Technical University of Denmark (DTU), Centre for Electric Power and Energy, Department of Electrical Engineering, also heading a group focusing on Energy Analytics & Markets.

-Assistant Professor at Technical University of Denmark (DTU)
+Associate Professor at Technical University of Denmark (DTU)

 Spyros Chatzivasileiadis received the Diploma degree in electrical and computer engineering from the National Technical University of Athens, Greece, in 2007, and the Ph.D. degree from ETH Zurich, Switzerland, in 2013.
 He held a postdoctoral position at the Massachusetts Institute of Technology and the Lawrence Berkeley National Laboratory, USA.
 He is currently an Assistant Professor with the Technical University of Denmark.
 His research interests are in power system optimization and control, including HVDC lines.
-He is an Assistant Professor at the Technical University of Denmark (DTU).
+He is an Associate Professor at the Technical University of Denmark (DTU).
 Before that he was a postdoctoral researcher at the Massachusetts Institute of Technology (MIT), USA and at Lawrence Berkeley National Laboratory, USA.
 Spyros holds a PhD from ETH Zurich, Switzerland (2013) and a Diploma in Electrical and Computer Engineering from the National Technical University of Athens (NTUA), Greece (2007).
 In March 2016 he joined the Center of Electric Power and Energy at DTU.
 He is currently working on power system optimization and control of AC and HVDC grids, including semidefinite relaxations, distributed optimization, and data-driven stability assessment.

-Assistant Professor at Technical University of Denmark (DTU)
+Associate Professor at Technical University of Denmark (DTU)

-Jalal Kazempour is an Assistant Professor at the Department of Electrical Engineering, Technical University of Denmark, Kgs.
+Jalal Kazempour is an Associate Professor at the Department of Electrical Engineering, Technical University of Denmark, Kgs.
 Lyngby, Denmark.
 He received his Ph.D. degree in Electrical Engineering from University of Castilla-La Mancha, Ciudad Real, Spain, in 2013.
 He was a postdoctoral fellow at The Johns Hopkins University, MD, USA, in 2014, and at the Technical University of Denmark in 2015- 2016.
 His current research focus includes power systems, electricity markets and mathematical tools (such as optimization, complementarity modeling, and decomposition) to answer economic questions about energy systems.
 In particular, he is interested in research works related to energy market design, renewable energy integration, operations, planning, integrated energy systems and so on.